The Amazing Nina Simone

-The Amazing Nina Simone is a studio album by Nina Simone, released in July 1959.
+The Amazing Nina Simone is the second studio album by Nina Simone, released in July 1959.
 It was her second album, and her first recording for Colpix Records.
 The album contains a variety of material, including jazz, gospel, and folk songs.
 Compared to her debut, which showcased Simone's piano playing ability in addition to her singing, the piano was downplayed on Amazing in favor of string arrangements.

 Overview

 Recording

 Simone's first album Little Girl Blue had been released by Bethlehem Records in February 1959.
 However, the tracks for that album had been recorded way back in late 1957, and Simone was dissatisfied by the time it took for Bethlehem to release the album as well as the lack of effort the record company took in promoting her.
 Soon after Little Girl Blue was released she was talking to Colpix Records about a new contract.
 As Nadine Cohodas puts it in Princess Noire: The Tumultuous Reign of Nina Simone (2010): 'Unbeknownst to Nina, discussions about her career were going forward on two fronts'.
-On the one hand, at Bethlehem, Simone's contract was approaching it's option.
+On the one hand, at Bethlehem, Simone's contract was approaching its option.
 New owner Syd Nathan, who ran King Records and who had recently bailed out the ailing Bethlehem, did not want to renew.
-'We don’t need the broad' he told Gus Wildi, Bethlehem’s founder.
+'We don't need the broad' he told Gus Wildi, Bethlehem's founder.
 On the other hand, Joyce Selznick (niece of the producer David O. Selznick and East Coast talent scout for Columbia Pictures) wanted Simone at Colpix - Columbia's record division.
 Selznick arranged an audition, and Simone was signed immediately.

 The album was recorded in April 1959, and - according to Cohodas - 14 tracks were cut.